 Pastor Raymond Johnson was named Pastor Emeritus in 1976 and he continued to live in the older parsonage until he moved to the Augustana Apartments in Minneapolis in 1994.
 Pastor Johnson died August 27, 1997.
 He was 91 years old.

 Pastor Victor Nelson was the next pastor.
 He served Gethsemane from 1985 to 1989.
 Pastor Pat Hall introduced the contemporary worship service while he was pastor from 1989-1991.

 Pastor Alan Bray, his wife Gretchen and daughter, Julia, came to Gethsemane in 1992 and stayed until 2000.
 It was under his guidance that a new church building was taken form on land west of the previous church.

 Pastor David Sorenson, along with wife Joleen and children Kiersten, Andrew, and Garrett, was called to Gethsemane in 2001 and served the congregation until 2004.

 Pastor Trisha Jorgenson, along with husband Mitch and children Nadja and Austin, was called in 2004 and served the congregation until 2014.

 In August of 2015, Pastor CJ Boettcher along with his wife Kandice, were called to serve our congregation.
 They were blessed with a baby girl, Emma Grace, in 2017.
 Pastor CJ Boettcher served this congregation until 2019.

 Currently we have Mavis Buker, a SAM Minister, who is serving our congregation through our transition and beyond.
-She brings new energy and exictement to our church home.
+Mavis and her husband, David, brings new energy and excitement to our church home.